Olympia, Greece: Reinstitution of the games

 Buildings and monuments in Olympia have been selected numerous times as main motif of collectors' coins.
-One of the recent samples is the €100 Greek Crypt of Olympia commemorative coin, minted in 2003 to commemorate the 2004 Summer Olympics.
+One of the recent samples is the €100 Greek Crypt of Olympia commemorative coin, minted in 2003 to commemorate the 2004 Olympics.
 In the obverse of the coin, the Crypt of Olympia is depicted.
 The crypt is a long and narrow vaulted passage through which the athletes and judges entered the Stadium, signifying the opening of the games.